ebu/radiodns-manager/radiodns/fixtures/README.md

-# To do the migration
+# How to do the migration

 Prepare the DB: